PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 ## Set up your development environment

-You can follow the steps in this document to set up the **App-Owns-Data Starter Kit** solution for testing.
+This section provides a step-by-step guide for setting up the **App-Owns-Data Starter Kit** solution for testing.
 To complete these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
-You will also need Power BI Service administrator permissions to configure Power BI settings to give the service principal for an Azure AD application to ability to access the Power BI Service API.
+You will also need Power BI Service administrator permissions to configure Power BI settings to give the service principal for an Azure AD application to ability to access the Power BI REST API.
 If you do not have a Microsoft 365 environment for testing, you can create one for free by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

 To set up the  **App-Owns-Data Starter Kit** solution for testing, you